fishnix/serendipity_event_aws/README.md

 This is a plugin to interface the [*serendipity blog platform*](http://www.s9y.org/) with Amazon Web Services.

-This is nowhere near complete, so if you stumble upon it, don't use it.
+This is not complete, so if you stumble upon it, use at your own risk.

 ##Initial goals are: